mapcrafter/mapcrafter/docs/commandline.rst

 .. cmdoption:: -j <number>, --jobs <number>

 	This is the count of threads to use (defaults to one), when rendering the map.
-	The rendering performance also depends heavily on your disk.
+	Using as much threads as CPU cores you have is good, but the rendering performance also depends heavily on your disk.
 You can render the map to a solid state disk or a ramdisk to improve the performance.

 	Every thread needs around 150MB ram.